Connect with others who understand.

 Written by Victoria Menard

 Rheumatoid arthritis (RA) is a type of inflammatory arthritis known for causing joint symptoms, including pain, swelling, and stiffness.
-However, studies have shown that 10 percent to 20 percent of people with RA experience extra-articular manifestations (nonjoint symptoms).
-As many as 85 percent of people with RA experience peripheral neuropathy — a group of disorders caused by damage to the peripheral nervous system.
+However, studies have shown that 10 percent to 20 percent of people with RA experience symptoms outside of their joints.
+Some people with RA have peripheral neuropathy, a group of disorders caused by damage to the peripheral nervous system.

-Peripheral neuropathy can cause a variety of symptoms, including increased sensitivity, muscle weakness or twitching, and painful sensations.
-If you experience any of these symptoms, talk to your doctor.
-They will be able to determine the cause of any new or worsened symptoms and work with you to find the right treatment.
+Peripheral neuropathy can cause symptoms like increased sensitivity, muscle weakness, twitching, and painful sensations.
+If you have any of these symptoms, talk to your doctor.
+They will be able to figure out the cause of any new or worsened symptoms and work with you to find the right treatment.

 What Is Peripheral Neuropathy?

-Peripheral neuropathy is not a disease in and of itself.
-Instead, it is a general term that refers to a group of disorders caused by damage to the peripheral nervous system.
+Peripheral neuropathy is a general term that refers to a group of disorders caused by damage (lesions) affecting the peripheral nervous system.
 The peripheral nervous system connects the nerves from the brain and spinal cord to the rest of the body.
 These nerves run to the limbs, hands, and feet, as well as the internal organs, joints, skin, and more.
-Damage (lesions) on the peripheral nerves can cause symptoms like pain and numbness in the affected areas.
+Damage with peripheral nerve involvement can cause symptoms like pain and numbness.

-Peripheral neuropathy may be classified according to where nerve damage occurs.
+Peripheral neuropathy may be classified based on where the nerve damage is.
 The most common form of the condition is polyneuropathy — damage to many peripheral nerves at once.
-Mononeuropathy, on the other hand, refers to damage to a single nerve or nerve group.
+Mononeuropathy, on the other hand, is damage to a single nerve or nerve group.

 Peripheral neuropathy may also be categorized by the type of damage and symptoms a person has.
-Carpal tunnel syndrome is perhaps one of the most well-known forms of the disorder.
-Carpal tunnel syndrome — which is often caused by repetitive tasks, such as typing on a keyboard — can cause numbness, tingling, and weakness in the hand, wrist, and arm.
+Carpal tunnel syndrome is one of the most well-known forms of the disorder.
+Carpal tunnel syndrome is often caused by repetitive tasks, such as typing on a keyboard.
+It can cause numbness, tingling, and weakness in the hand, wrist, and arm.

-Some people with rheumatoid arthritis develop mild forms of peripheral neuropathy, such as carpal tunnel syndrome.
-Their symptoms tend to appear symmetrically on both sides of the body, such as in both knees or both hands.
-Peripheral neuropathy in RA may occur in the upper limbs, the lower limbs, or both the upper and lower limbs.
+Some people with rheumatoid arthritis develop mild forms of peripheral neuropathy, such as carpal tunnel syndrome, due to the inflammation in hand joints and tendons.
+Their symptoms can be symmetric (on both sides of the body) or asymmetric (on only one side of the body).
+Peripheral neuropathy in RA may occur in the upper limbs, the lower limbs, or both.

-What Does Peripheral Neuropathy in RA Feel Like?
+What Does Peripheral Neuropathy With RA Feel Like?

-Peripheral neuropathy can cause a wide variety of symptoms, including pain, abnormal sensations (paresthesias), and muscle weakness.
-These symptoms often mimic or overlap with symptoms of RA, making it difficult to determine which condition is causing a person’s symptoms.
+Peripheral neuropathy can cause many symptoms, including pain, abnormal sensations, and muscle weakness.
+These symptoms often mimic or overlap with symptoms of RA, making it hard to figure out which condition is causing your symptoms.

 The symptoms of peripheral neuropathy typically begin with numbness and pins-and-needles sensations in the fingers or toes.
 These sensations may spread into the hands and feet, causing sharp, throbbing, burning, freezing, or shooting pain.
-This pain can be chronic (constant) or episodic (on and off) and usually worsens at night.
+This pain can be constant or occasional.

 Other symptoms of peripheral neuropathy include: